bashar-515/platform-infra-mirror/README.md

 3. `tofu apply` creates an organization named "Platform" and a token to access it.
 Replace `TFE_TOKEN` with said token, retrievable with `tofu output -raw organization_token`.

 ## CI

+1. Create a user API token in the HCP Terraform [UI](app.terraform.io).
+The resulting token value should be stored in an environment variable `TF_TOKEN_app_terraform_io`.
+2. `tofu apply` uses the aforementioned token to authenticate and access the remote backend housing this repository's Tofu _state_.